sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 8/05/2022 18:37 PT_
+_Updated 8/08/2022 20:47 PT_

-The team is working on v7.17.
-Manuel is back from PTO and we've caught up on iOS.
+The team is working on v7.17. iOS has passed regression and app store review.
 Two Android bugs remain to be fixed.
-ETA for the release is now Wednesday, August 10th.
+ETA for the release is now Thursday, August 11th.

 ***

 ### Upcoming Releases
-- v7.17   - August 10, 2022
+- v7.17   - August 11, 2022
 - v7.18.  - August 31, 2022

 ### Past Releases